 Spinning in on itself around her hand until it kneaded itself in a spherical “dough.”

 When she focused on moving it, the material spread, and then coalesced, amorphous in shape and radiating a certain warmth in its mechanical action.
-Selena watched it without expression, and at her behest, the ameboid matter started to take on a shape.
+Selene watched it without expression, and at her behest, the ameboid matter started to take on a shape.
 Within moments, a red butterfly took off flying from her hand, as if by its own accord.
 In reality, it was hardly alive.

 Proteins, lipids, water and iron, hydrocarbons, folded in just the right way to appear alive.